BigMarlin1/Newznab-Barracuda/README.md

 I recommend truncating the parts and binaries tables.
 Login to mysql: mysql -p newznab   type in the following command : truncate binaries;truncate parts

-From a command line interface (terminal for example in linux), browse to the location of the script you picked and type php innodb_compressed.php (change compressed for the script you picked) be patient.
+From a command line interface (terminal for example in linux), browse to the location of the script you picked and type php innodb_compressed.php (change innodb_compressed.php for the script you picked) be patient.

 ------------------------------------------------Disabling Barracuda---------------------------------------------------